Table of Contents

 Etiology and Pathogenesis

 Roughly 3,000 different substances can act as triggering allergens for contact dermatitis.
 Usually they are so small in molecular structure that they trigger the allergy by binding to high-molecular substances.
-These small molecules are also called haptens.
+These small molecules are called haptens.

 Contact allergens can be found in plants, clothes, jewelry, cosmetics, and local therapeutics.
 Some allergens can also be found in aerosols and are therefore very volatile (airborne contact dermatitis).
-Other allergens, however, only turn into a hapten by being exposed to UVA.
+Other allergens, however, only turn into a hapten by being exposed to UV light.
 In the chronified stage, the smallest amount of daylight is enough to cause an eczema exacerbation (photocontact dermatitis).

 Clinically and morphologically, the allergic contact eczema is divided into acute dermatitis and chronic eczema.
 However, in clinical practice, both forms cannot always be strictly separated since they often transition into each other.